shilpchk/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

 * Fixed the bug for uploading files from Openmind to Dropbox and uploaded data.
 * Worked on OSG and exchanged emails with Satra about the issue.
-* I had meetings with Smriti and Mathias.
+* I had meetings with Smruti and Mathias.

 #### What did you struggle with?